 Reed, a 21 year old Black man, was in his car on May 6th live streaming on Facebook when police pulled him over.
 The video shows a terrified Reed asking his followers to please come and help him.
 Reed gets out of the car and begins running, still filming, and gun shots fire over one dozen times at his back.

 Pop, a transgender Black woman, was found stabbed to death in Minneapolis on May 3rd.
 She was the 10th Trans murder just this year.
-In 2018, data from the Human Rights Commission shows that 82% of Trans deaths are women of color and most of these are Black women.
+In 2018, data from the Human Rights Commission shows that 82% of Trans deaths are women of color with most of these murders happening to Black women.
 In many cases, the murders are never fully investigated and the perpetrators walk freely.

 While the rest of the country expressed shock or indifference, the Black community sat with our disparate reality: that police brutality, white supremacy and anti-Black racism have long been unaddressed and untreated, continuously festering in our nation’s collective psyche.

-Whereas the bulk of my weeks are spent working on neuroscience coursework and research, my evenings and weekends are spent doing a different sort of labor–vigilantly following the news, donating the little I have, educating myself and others and volunteering in a variety of roles.
-This has been the norm for years, though I have unique privileges in terms of time and money that not every Black or Brown person has.
+Whereas the bulk of my weeks are spent working on neuroscience coursework and research, my evenings and weekends are spent doing a different sort of labor–vigilantly following the news, crowdfunding to directly invest in my communities, educating myself and others and volunteering in a variety of roles.
+This has been the norm for years, though I have unique privileges in terms of time and money that not every Black or visibly Brown person has.
 I started my PhD program at 29 years old; enough time to build wealth, work several jobs for 7 years and gain influence as an athlete.

 Now that you have read about my personal experiences and level of involvement, I want to go through the questions I posed earlier and briefly discuss them, inviting you to constantly ask yourselves “what is my role in social justice efforts and in what ways do I opt out or contribute to this work?
-In what ways have I been blind to the labor of my peers and not educated myself or shared in this workload?”
+In what ways have I been insensitive or unaware of the labor of my peers, declined to educate myself or shared in this workload?”

 In our collective efforts to diversify STEM and make spaces more inclusive, who do we see largely leading these efforts and pouring invisible labor into these initiatives?

 The privilege of being able to “just focus on science” is a thought that has haunted me.
 I love science with my entire being and on so many weekends I crave being able to sit with my science books and read them cover to cover, but I cannot turn away from all that is happening in our country and to my communities.
-That is not an option for so many of us, especially Black, Indigenous and Hispanic people in STEM fields, because we have lived and seen these horrors firsthand; because we know what it is like to be called racial slurs in public, harassed by the police, followed extra closely at stores and assumed to be stealing, seen our families struggle, etc. Some of us cannot abandon our lived experiences with poverty, violence, or societal injustice and focus exclusively on ourselves.
-It is important to mention two things: 1) even if Black and Brown students are able to just focus only on science, cognitive reserve might still be hampered by chronic microaggressions and alienation in predominantly white academic spaces; 2) many Black and Brown students may be told to opt out as a survival mechanism or to ensure their own successes to reach the desired level of power before investing in the community.
+That is not an option for so many of us, especially Black, Indigenous and nonwhite Hispanic and Latinx people in STEM fields, because we have lived and seen these horrors firsthand; because we know what it is like to be called racial slurs in public, harassed by the police, followed extra closely at stores and assumed to be stealing, be questioned in our own lab spaces, seen our families struggle, etc. Some of us cannot abandon our lived experiences with poverty, violence, or societal injustice and focus exclusively on ourselves.

 What does political turmoil, racism and discrimination do to the cognitive reserve and health of students who are constantly subjected to this additional mental load?